chembl/surechembl-data-client/README.md

 This command will load **data for all documents published on the given day**.

+## Loading manually downloaded files

+Under some circumstances, it may be necessary to load a set of manually downloaded files, for example to apply a patch of update chemistry for previously loaded chemistry.

+To load a set of files from a directory on the local system:

+    src/update.py FTPUSER FTPPASS DB_USER DB_PASS --input_dir PATH

+Any files in the given folder will be copied to the working directory, and loaded into the database as if they were downloaded by the script.

 # General Guidance

 ## Insert vs Update